-Summary: This webpage offers a perfect introduction and framework to explain how principles of connected learning can inform environments and practices that engage adolescents.
+Summary: This webpage offers an introduction and framework to explain how principles of connected learning can inform environments and practices that engage adolescents.
 This resource is a springboard for discussion of additional related materials that offer illustrations of teaching with connected learning principles in mind.

 Connected learning is when someone is pursuing a personal interest with the support of peers, mentors and caring adults, and in ways that open up opportunities for them.
 It is a fundamentally different mode of learning than education centered on fixed subjects, one-to-many instruction, and standardized testing.
 The research is clear.
 Young people learn best when actively engaged, creating, and solving problems they care about, and supported by peers who appreciate and recognize their accomplishments.
 Connected learning applies the best of the learning sciences to cutting-edge technologies in a networked world.
 While connected learning is not new, and does not require technology, new digital and networked technologies expand opportunities to make connected learning accessible to all young people.The “connected” in connected learning is about human connection as well as tapping the power of connected technologies.
 Rather than see technology as a means toward more efficient and automated forms of education, connected learning puts progressive, experiential, and learner-centered approaches at the center of technology-enhanced learning.